wenlzhang/obsidian-link-maintainer/README.md

    - You'll need to provide:
      - Old file name (for note/heading links)
      - New file name
-     - Heading or block reference (if applicable)
+     - Heading or block ID (if applicable)
 2. **Update block references from selection**
-   - Select text containing a block reference in your note
+   - Select text containing a block ID in your note
    - Run the command through Command Palette
    - The plugin will update all references to that block